Club: SE Palmeiras | Opening: 2014 | Capacity: 43,600 seats

 Tickets generally go on sale a few days before the match, and tickets can also be bought on the day before the start of the match at the stadium.
 Palmeiras rarely sell out, though it is advised to buy in advance for the local derbies.

-Allianz Parque has plans to offer guided stadium tours in the near future.
-Check the official website for further updates.
+Allianz Parque offers guided stadium tours around Allianz Parque.
+Check the official website for current dates.

 Photos of Allianz Parque